Campus Jobs FAQ

-Where students have a query that is not answered in the FAQs below, please e-mail email@example.com with your query and a member of the team will respond within 3 working days.
+Below is a list of frequently asked questions that we receive at Campus Jobs.
+If your query is not answered below, please e-mail Campus Jobs via the button below with your query and a member of the team will respond within 3 working days.

 - What is a right to work check?

-- What are my working restrictions as a Tier 4 Visa Student (Term Time vs Vacation)?
+- What are my working restrictions as a Visa Student (Term Time vs Vacation)?

 - How do I apply for a National Insurance Number (NINo)?